Starlink in the Russo-Ukrainian war: Countermeasures

 The intervention of Starlink in the Ukrainian War against Russian forces has put the satellite service at risk of not being allowed in the Russian market in the future.
 Russia has warned that Western commercial satellites used to help Ukraine could become a legitimate target for a retaliatory strike, describing such use of these satellites as provocative.

 Russia has tried to cut off and jam internet services in Ukraine, including attempts to block Starlink in the region.
 Russian cyberattacks against Starlink appear to have been ineffective compared to other satellite services.
-Reasons advanced include SpaceX's speed of response and Starlink engineers' ability to defeat Russian jamming.
+Explanations offered include SpaceX’s rapid response and Starlink engineers’ ability to mitigate jamming efforts.
 The director for electronic warfare at the US Secretary of Defense described the speed of the software response he witnessed to one attack as "eye-watering".
 One document from the 2022–2023 Pentagon document leaks details how Russia has attempted to disrupt Starlink systems provided by SpaceX to Ukraine.
 Russian electronic warfare systems interfere with GPS signals, causing some problems with the Starlink terminals.
 To minimize the issue, Ukrainians place the antennas in dug-out pits or covered them in metal mesh to protect them.

 In October 2022, amidst Ukrainian counteroffensives in the Battle of Donbas, Russian forces reportedly disrupted a Ukrainian Starlink system in the Soledar-Bakhmut area after they destroyed a shortwave repeater.
 The same month, Starlink terminals were subject to Russian cyberattacks which were quickly prevented by hardening the service's software.
 In early May 2022, the Russian head of Roscosmos and politician Dmitry Rogozin said Elon Musk will be held responsible "as an adult" for having provided the Armed Forces of Ukraine with Starlink satellites.

 On 18 January 2023, the Russian group "Co-ordinational Centre for the assistance of Novorossiya" posted photos of a captured Ukrainian reconnaissance drone.
 Upon disassembly, the group stated that a Starlink antenna was found attached to the device, along with a Raspberry Pi computer and a CubePilot module.
 With an integrated Starlink dish, the drone would have had internet access anywhere it could see open sky.
 That would allow it to be controlled from anywhere in the world with a satellite connection.

 In August 2023, during Ukraine's counteroffensive, a Five Eyes report found that Russian hackers planted malwares designed to steal data to Starlink from the Android tablets of Ukrainian soldiers.
-Ukrainian Security Services said to have blocked some of the hacking attempts and conceded Russians had captured tablets on the battlefield and planted malwares on them.
+The Security Service of Ukraine was said to have blocked some of the hacking attempts and conceded Russians had captured tablets on the battlefield and planted malwares on them.

+In August 2026, the Volna Kupol Garant system was announced by Russia to temporarily block Starlink communications.
+It uses high-powered transmissions that overload the Starlink receiver system, preventing it from receiving signals.
+Transmissions do not damage Starlink satellites, although they may take several minutes to recover after the jamming transmission is discontinued.
+Sources vary on the size of the jamming zone, one suggesting 20 km2 and another a radius of 20 km (1260 km2).